Survey Weighting in Python: Adjustment and Calibration Methods

 Next Steps

-Now that you understand how to create and adjust survey weights, continue to the Estimation tutorial to learn how to compute point estimates and standard errors using these weights.
+Now that you understand how to create and adjust survey weights, continue to the estimation tutorial to learn how to produce design-adjusted estimates.